-Branimir Krstic is a classical guitarist and composer renowned for his versatile, unique, and fiercely independent musicianship, which communicates with listeners from almost every corner of classical music.
-Born in Osijek, Croatia, he received his first music instructions at the local music school.
+Branimir Krstic is a classical guitarist and composer known for his versatile, unique, and fiercely independent musicianship, which communicates with listeners from almost every corner of classical music.
+Born in Osijek, Croatia, he received his first formal music instruction at the local music school.
 After finishing high school, Branimir left for Germany to study classical guitar at the renowned “Hochschule für Musik” of Cologne.
-There he obtained a summa cum laude degree and continued with postgraduate studies in both composition and guitar.
+There, he obtained a summa cum laude degree and continued with postgraduate studies in both composition and guitar.
 The list of his former mentors includes guitarists Eliot Fisk, Ansgar Krause, and Charles Ramirez, as well as composers Mauricio Kagel (Branimir was his last student), Johannes Fritsch, and Sir Peter Maxwell Davies.
-Branimir’s works have obtained numerous prizes and were performed across the US, UK, Germany, and Croatia by distinguished musicians, including the Ensemble Hebrides, James Clarke, and Andrew Haveron.
+Branimir’s works have obtained numerous prizes and were performed across the U.S., UK, Germany, and Croatia by distinguished musicians, including the Ensemble Hebrides, Avenue Winds, and Andrew Haveron.

 His music and performances were broadcast on radio and TV throughout Europe and in the USA.
 Branimir has obtained composition commissions and performance sponsorships from many art lovers and organizations, including Dr. Peter Acland of Birmingham, Sir Peter Maxwell Davies, The Hope Scott Trust, Rheinisches Musikfest, and The Gustav Holst Foundation.